Z-Elektrik/LIB/README.md

 - MPN (Manufacturer Part Number).
 Libraries are atomic type (besides Generic library), due this even simple resistor have own MPN
 - Device marking.
 Very Helpfull for small SMD devices as SOT-23.
 - Technology.
 Field with filled values: SMD/THD/Mechanical/Graphical, which can create BOM more precise.
 Ex: Assembly THD only.
-- Order code for LCSC, Mouser, RS, Distrelec, TME, Farnell, DigiKey, and SOS
+- Order code for LCSC, Mouser, RS, TME, Farnell, DigiKey, and SOS
 - Unique Z Elektrik's internal stock ID.
-Use of this library for place assembly order to our company, make setup process in easy way.
+Use of this library for place assembly order to our company, make setup process in easy way :-) .

+**Content**
+All libraries listing with attributes in the open document format file, you can [find here](Library_Listing.ods)

 ## Install
 You can use git client to clone repository, or [download](https://github.com/Z-Elektrik/LIB/archive/refs/heads/main.zip) zip file and unpack content with folder structure to your KiCad library folder (e.g. "Documents/Zele-KiCad-Libs").